skesamsetty/python-api-challenge/README.md

 ---

+## WeatherPy Analysis

 Analysis has been performed on the World cities randomly selected from across the world.
 Farmost Cities from equator in the Northern Hemisphere included Longyearbyen, Svalbard, Norway and Qaanaaq, Greenland; and in the Southern Hemisphere were Ushuaia, Argentina (Southernmost tip of South America) and Punta Arenas, Chile.

----

 Equator is considered to be 0 Degrees Latitude.
 Positive latitudes are considered to be Northern Hemisphere and Negative latitudes are considered as Southern Hemisphere.